codewithbharat/home-automation/README.md

+Great choice!
+The Raspberry Pi Zero W is a compact and cost-effective option for your home automation project.
+Since it has built-in Wi-Fi (W) capabilities, it simplifies communication and connectivity in your setup.
+Here's an updated overview of your project using the Raspberry Pi Zero W:

 # Home Automation Project Idea with a Budget of ₹3000:

 **Overview:**
-Create an economical home automation system using ESP32 microcontrollers and a Raspberry Pi 3 to control existing switches and appliances, with potential for future upgrades.
+Create an economical home automation system using ESP32 microcontrollers and a Raspberry Pi Zero W to control existing switches and appliances, with potential for future upgrades.

 ### Hardware Components: